-Wrong Way risk is controlled as part of the overall credit review, in terms of any concentrated portfolio.
-The Bank is guided by our internal Credit Policy which defines parameters, for lending under any concentrated portfolios.
+Wrong Way risk is controlled as part of the overall credit review.
+The Bank is guided by our internal Credit Policy which defines parameters, for lending.

 CCR is the risk that a transaction could default before the final settlement of the transaction.